 First off, let’s talk about the presentation.
 There’s something about the way that this pack presents the world of Minecraft that makes it look almost vanilla in a way.
 Some shader packs for Minecraft have a definitive “look” to them, but that almost doesn’t even appear to be the case for TME.
 TME’s entire identity as a shader pack really hinges on the fact that the shader pack does a little of everything really well.
 Nice bloom effects for fire and lava?
 That’s here.
 Atmospheric water that gets murkier as you look forward?
 That’s also here.
 Water shimmer that looks like it was taken from a high-budget CG movie?
 You guessed it, that’s here as well.

-Going back to the name, it’s actually kind of funny that it’s named what it is, because some people who download this may be bracing for something “overwhelming” if that makes sense.
-Like bloom that’s turned all the way up, or motion blur times a thousand or whatever.
-But really, what you’ll get if you download this is a Minecraft world that looks pretty nice all the way around, in a way that feels natural and all-inclusive.
-The clouds are the same, as are all the rest of the textures, things are just given a nice coat of shine, if that makes any sense.
+Going back to the name, it’s actually kind of funny that it’s named what it is, because some people who download this may be bracing for something “overwhelming” if that makes sense like a bloom that’s turned all the way up, or motion blur times a thousand or whatever.
+But really, what you’ll get if you download this is a Minecraft world that looks pretty nice all the way around, in a way that feels vanilla and all-inclusive.
+The clouds are the same, as are all the rest of the textures, things are just given a nice coat of shine if that makes any sense.

 CrankerMan’s TME Shaders Lighting Effects